 5 Tips for Adventuring Responsibly

+In Rock Springs & Green River, social distancing activities abound from the Red Desert to Flaming Gorge Country.
 Help us conserve our beautiful lands and prioritize the well-being of locals, visitors and wildlife in Rock Springs and Green River.
 Together, we can ensure the future of travel and epic adventure in Sweetwater County.
 Discover five ways to travel responsibly during your next trip to Rock Springs and Green River:

 1. Support Local Business

 Rock Springs and Green River are home to a variety of small and family-run businesses.
 Purchase products and dine at locally owned shops and restaurants to directly support the economy.
 Explore places to eat in Sweetwater County.

 Note: During this unprecedented time, local businesses are taking additional safety precautions to ensure the health and well-being of all patrons.
 This includes extensive sanitation measures and social distancing practices.